-The 2014-2019 Strategic Plan Civic Engagement Goals and Indicators: Increased civic engagement and development of leadership skills for people who are deaf, deafblind and hard of hearing.
+MNCDHH's Strategic Plan Civic Engagement Goals and Indicators: Increased civic engagement and development of leadership skills for people who are deaf, deafblind and hard of hearing

-Voting and Elections: We provide Information, statewide training and assistance on voter access, information and registration.
+- Voting and Elections We will provide information, statewide training and assistance on voter access, information and registration.
 MNCDHH has a long history of working closely with deaf, deafblind and hard of hearing grassroots organizations and with the Office of the Minnesota Secretary of State during election cycles to make sure the act of voting and democratic process are fully accessible.

-Mobilize the community: We mobilize citizens to take action through education sessions, emails, vlogs in ASL with captions and transcript and community outreach.
+- Mobilize the community We will mobilize citizens to take action through education sessions, emails, vlogs in ASL with captions and transcript and community outreach.

-Host Deaf, DeafBlind and Hard of Hearing Lobby Day: Once every two years we host a day where the community shows its strength.
-We provide trainings statewide and prepare community members to meet with their legislators.
-An average of 600 people attend.
+- Host Deaf, DeafBlind and Hard of Hearing Lobby Day Once every two years, we will host a day where the community shows its strength.
+We will provide training statewide and prepare community members to meet with their legislators.

-The Governor's Council on the Martin Luther King Jr. Holiday: We partner with the Governor's Council to celebrate this statewide event and to work together to achieve Dr. King's dream of equality for all.
+- The Governor's Council on the Martin Luther King Jr. Holiday We will partner with the Governor's Council to celebrate this statewide event and to work together to achieve Dr. King's dream of equality for all.

-Support grassroots community efforts: The Commission board recognized that grassroots organizations with limited budgets are unable to meet without assistance that covers the cost of interpreters or CART.
+- Support grassroots community efforts The Commission board recognizes that grassroots organizations with limited budgets are unable to meet without assistance that covers the cost of interpreters or CART.
 The funds are very limited.
 They are available only to advocacy organizations run by people who are deaf, deafblind and hard of hearing or that have deaf, deafblind and hard of hearing members on boards working for policy change that the Commission supports.

-Create online courses that teach civic engagement skills: In the past we created Making Your Case, the Electronic Curb cut, Heath Care Advocacy and Voting Education.
-All of these video courses will be updated in 2016.
+- Create online courses that teach civic engagement skills In the past we created Making Your Case, the Electronic Curb cut, Heath Care Advocacy and Voting Education.
+All of these video courses will be updated.